kyuuriq197/kyuuriqstats/README.md

 ## Warning

-Pre-releases and beta versions are published on GitHub.
-Stable releases are available on the AUR.
+Stable releases / Pre-releases and beta versions are published only on GitHub.

-                                    yay -S kyuuriqstats
+                                    sudo pacman  -S kyuuriqstats

 # kyuuriqstats